Skip to main content

 UltraFICO and Experian Boost both aim to increase your credit score by using your bank account information to prove that you consistently have a positive balance on your bank account to pay your bills.
 If you’re looking for a quick boost to your credit score, these types of services can help a bit.

 Experian Boost actually takes this concept a bit further.
 It looks at your others bills, so credit agencies know that you pay your bills on time.
 This includes utility bills, internet service provider bills, and even your Netflix payments.
-These services are completely free, so it’s worth a shot if you are looking to build a credit history or need to repair your credit file.
+These services don’t cost anything, so it’s worth a shot if you are looking to build a credit history or need to repair your credit file.

 Deal with Delinquent Loans Immediately